Suspect in U. of Illinois kidnapping attended rally for victim, officials say

 Christensen told authorities he dropped the woman off a few blocks away, the complaint said.

--- An investigation into Christensen's phone revealed a visit to the fetish website FetLife where the user visited a forum called "Abduction 101," Manganaro wrote.
+-- An investigation into Christensen's phone revealed a visit to the fetish website FetLife, where the user visited a forum called "Abduction 101," Manganaro wrote.
 Threads on that forum included "Perfect abduction fantasy" and "planning a kidnapping," the complaint said.

 -- Investigators sought search warrants and started "continuous surveillance" on Christensen around June 16.
 On June 29, the day before he was arrested, Christensen "was captured on audio recording ... explaining how he kidnapped Y.Z.," or Yingying Zhang, the FBI agent wrote.